JWorks Case Management • An equivant product

 - Seek alternatives to incarceration.
 Arrest isn’t always the answer, and jail certainly isn’t always the answer.
 Getting each person the right interventions at the right time can not only put them on the road to recovery, but also can relieve some of the pressure on an overburdened justice system that simply isn’t designed to be a mental health provider.

 - Use risk-needs-responsivity (RNR) practices to individualize next steps.
 With a combination of risk assessment and needs assessment tools, you can determine not only an individual’s recidivism risk, but also which of their needs requires the most immediate intervention.
 Just as every individual is different, every illness is different, and getting a complete picture of the person’s risks and needs can help you connect them with the right services at the right moment.

 By the time an individual reaches you, it may feel like their path is set.
 But particularly for individuals with mental illnesses, the court plays a critical role in launching their path to recovery and providing the right balance between public safety and individual treatment needs.

 The number of justice-involved individuals with mental illnesses isn’t going down, and we need to step up and advocate for individuals and supportive policies in our communities.
 If you need help, we’re here.
-Give us a call to talk through your community’s strategy or get the tools you need to support your evidence-based practice.
+Get the tools you need to support your evidence-based practice.
 Let’s do this together.

 ¹National Public Radio